10 Goth Garden Plants: Dark Foliage Picks for a Moody Garden

 First Editions® Eclipse® bigleaf hydrangea, a Goth garden plant with dark leaves and cranberry-red tinged flowers.
 Image courtesy of Bailey Nurseries.

-2. Jazz Hands Bold® Chinese Fringe Flower
+2. Jazz Hands Bold® Chinese Fringe Flower, an Evergreen Shrub with Deep Purple Foliage

 Loropetalum chinense 'Kurenai Daiou'